-The proposed budget includes the following midyear personnel adjustments:
+The approved budget includes the following mid-year personnel adjustments:

 Repurposing of a full-time office tech I at the Tualatin Hills Athletic Center with a full-time Adaptive and Inclusive Recreation Aide.

 Budget includes the transfer of the Facility Maintenance staff from the Maintenance Operations Department.
 Funding adjustments include full-time and part-time staffing, materials and utilities.